mmmorris1975/armhf-prometheus-speedtest-pusher/README.md

-A python-based Docker image with the python speedtest-cli and prometheus_client modules installed from PyPi.
+A python-based Docker image for the armhf (RPi) platform with the python speedtest-cli and prometheus_client modules installed from PyPi.

 Should be called as an ephemeral (vs. long-running) container, and the speedtest results will be pushed to a Prometheus Pushgateway.